 - Situation Update

+- Support for Communities

+- Support for Businesses

 - Staff

-- Members and Democratic Process
+- Members and Democratic Processes

+- Communications

 - Council Services & Finance

-- Support for Businesses

-- Support for Communities

-- Communications

 - 2.4 The following provides an overview of the Council response:

-2.4.1 Support for Communities - In line with Government guidance, the Council has established three Community Hubs to support residents, particularly those on the NHS extremely vulnerable "shielded" list and also others who may be considered vulnerable and in need of additional support.
+- 2.4.1 Support for Communities the Council swiftly established three Community Hubs to support residents, particularly those on the NHS extremely vulnerable "shielded" list and also others who may be considered vulnerable and in need of additional support.
+Key local organisations worked with us and stepped-up to provide quite outstanding support and local leadership.
+These local outreach spokes complemented a district-wide COVID-19 helpline run by council staff and provided an effective link to the county-based response.

-There are 3 Hubs in operation to ensure that there is a District wider coverage:
+In addition to the district-wide 24/7 helpline run by the council, there are 3 Hubs in operation to ensure that there is a District wider coverage:

-- Folkestone Community Hub is being run by the Three Hills Sports Park - Hythe Community Hub is being run by Age UK Hythe & Lyminge - Romney Marsh Community Hub is being run by the Romney Marsh Day Centre
+- Folkestone Community Hub being run by the Three Hills Sports Park; - Hythe Community Hub being run by Age UK Hythe & Lyminge; and - Romney Marsh Community Hub being run by the Romney Marsh Day Centre.